serpapi/google-search-results-php/README.md

 Alternatively, you can search:
  - Bing using BingSearchResults class
  - Baidu using BaiduSearchResults class
+ - Ebay using EbaySearchResults class
+ - Yahoo using YahooSearchResults class
+ - Yandex using YandexSearchResults class

 See the playground to generate your code. https://serpapi.com/playground